-Deliverable 1 Recipient will use federal grant funds to pay for a third-party to conduct drug testing services.
-Minimum Performance Criteria: Completion of progress with at least one activity described in the Scope of Work.
-Documentation includes an attestation of activities or services rendered through the submission of the payment request.
+Deliverable 1 Recipient will use federal grant funds to procure radar units, mountain bikes, ballistic shields and tablets.
+Minimum Performance Criteria: Performance will be the procurement and receipt of goods/services purchased.
 Financial Consequences: This is a cost reimbursement deliverable.
-Only allowable activities completed as attested through the submission of the payment request will be eligible for payment.
-Deliverable Price: Total payments for this deliverable will be approximately \$16,020.25
+Only those items purchased and received will be eligible for payment.
+Deliverable Price: Total payments for this deliverable will be approximately \$54,189.00